kuhaufleitung/TrialsEditorTool/README.md

 # TrialsEditorTool

-TrialsEditorTool is a little program for Trials Fusion which lets you port Tracks from Track Central to the Editor.
+TrialsEditorTool is a little program for Trials Evo GE/Fusion which lets you port Tracks from Track Central to the Editor.
 In order to port a track you have to favorite it so it gets downloaded.

-Keep in mind this is a very early implementation of it, so thing can still be buggy.

 # Install